Asylum system ‘riddled with abuse’ and needs fundamental change – Jenrick

 “And if you’re genuinely destitute, of course you’d accept that, and common sense prevailed and, I think, almost all of the migrants in question accepted the accommodation.”

-He denied it was Government policy to tell asylum seekers they have to share four to a room in hotels, but said it was “completely fair and reasonable” to ask single adult males to share a room.
+He denied it is Government policy to tell asylum seekers they have to share four to a room in hotels, but said it is “completely fair and reasonable” to ask single adult males to share a room.

 “We don’t want to be using hotels at all.
 These are taking away valuable assets for the local business community, for society, you know, people’s weddings and personal events have had to be cancelled because of that.